-The ‘Southern Fun Paragliding NZ 2019’ is open to all pilots who meet the qualifying standard and are either full or visitor members of the NZHGPA.
-The maximum number of entries permitted is 60, and acceptances are on a first received basis.
+The ‘Southern Fun Paragliding NZ 2020’ is open to all pilots who meet the qualifying standard and are either full or visitor members of the NZHGPA.
+The maximum number of entries permitted is 60.

 Individual Pilot Entries must be made on the Entry Form and can be completed at Registration.

-Online registration is by using the ‘Airtribune’ website: https://airtribune.com/southernregional/
+Online registration is by using the ‘Airtribune’ website: Southern Fun NZ 2020

 The registration of the entries will become effective only after the entry fees are paid (see below).